andrei-akopian/Image-to-ANSI-Converter/README.md

 `-af --argumentfile` for more customization, pass a .yaml file that contains the inputs.
 Use defaultargumentsfile.yaml as template.

+You can overwrite any other arguments in the argumentfile by adding `--argument`

 ## Palettes
 Pallets allow the image to be created using a specific palette.
 Combined with contrast breaks it can allow to make nice images.
 It also has an option for specific patterns, those can be used to manipulate the program into outputing a file formatted into something not associated with ANSI.